adhocteam/styleguide/pages/writing.md

 - **Citizenship** — When talking about government services for people who live in the U.S., be careful about using *citizen* or *Americans* as a generic term.
 Be as specific as possible, and use *public*, *people*, or *folks* when talking about generic audiences.

 - **Gender** — Use gender neutral language whenever possible.
-Use general terms for professions that are often gendered, for example use *server* instead of *waitress*.
 When writing about hypothetical people, use *they* or *them* as singular pronouns instead of *he/she*.
-For specific people, use their preferred pronouns.
+For specific people, use their correct pronouns.
 Avoid phrases that assume binary gender, such as *ladies and gentlemen*.
+Use general terms for professions that are often gendered, for example use *server* instead of *waitress*.

 - **Guys** — Use *folks*, *team*, *y’all*, or another non-gendered term when referring to a hypothetical or mixed gender group of people.